How to Start a Small Business 101 — The Ultimate Guide

 - No matter what you think of social media sites (Yelp, Google+, etc.), your customers are using them to research your business, so make sure you take ownership of your online reputation.

-- Remember, your size is an advantage.
+- Remember, that when setting up a small business, you small size is an advantage.
 Be local, be personal, and most of all be lean.
 Keep trying new ways of reaching your target audience and be ready to measure the results and change course where necessary.

 - It’s no accident that some of the best marketers in the tech startup industry are known as “growth hackers.”
 Think about your target demographic (e.g. students, local mothers, teenagers) and find any way you can to get the word out to them.
 Email mommy bloggers, hand out free samples at the local college, or write your website on all the napkins you hand out with your food.
 There is no substitute for action.

-By contrast, when it comes to marketing, small business owners have historically been asked to take a leap of faith,spending money without any clear sense of how much positive impact it will have on their business.
-In essence, these traditional small business marketing techniques have escaped any clearly definable return on investment (ROI) analysis.
+By contrast, when it comes to marketing, small business owners have historically been asked to take a leap of faith, spending money without any clear sense of how much positive impact it will have on their business.
+Put bluntly, learning how to market a small business can be perplexing.
+In essence, traditional small business marketing techniques have escaped any clearly definable return on investment (ROI) analysis.
 It’s for this reason that so many small business owners write off marketing as if it were a get-rich-quick gimmick.
 When, in reality, it’s at the heart of any successful business.

 A lot has changed in recent years.
 Sophisticated, yet affordable technology now exists that can help track customer relationships from an ad placed on Google, right through to a successful sale.
 This offers small business owners a unique chance to be entirely data-driven in their marketing approach.
 Every single aspect of your small business can be tweaked and optimized to ensure that you are enticing customers, up selling where possible, and encouraging people to spread the word about your business.